Azad Kashmir or Pakistani occupied Kashmir

 He further said:

-‘If the Indian army has the biggest concentration of military forces in Indian-Held Kashmir, then it wouldn't be an exaggeration to say that Jammu and Kashmir is a garrison and cantonment for the Pakistan army.
+‘If the Indian army has the biggest concentration of military forces in Indian-Held Kashmir, then it wouldn't be an exaggeration to say that Azad Kashmir is a garrison and cantonment for the Pakistan army.
 There is hardly any aspect of life in Pakistani-controlled Kashmir where there is no interference of the army, whether overt or covert.
-Ministers and politicians in Jammu and Kashmir are often seen lining up outside the offices of the Inter-Services Intelligence (ISI) in Muzaffarabad.
+Ministers and politicians in Azad Kashmir are often seen lining up outside the offices of the Inter-Services Intelligence (ISI) in Muzaffarabad.
 For almost three decades the two most important areas of Pakistan's foreign policy, Afghanistan and Kashmir, have been run by the intelligence agencies.’

-To conclude, ‘it is suffice to say that the people of Kashmir should not expect the government of Jammu and Kashmir to play any positive role in the freedom struggle, because it is not free to act independently.
+To conclude, ‘it is suffice to say that the people of Kashmir should not expect the government of Azad Kashmir to play any positive role in the freedom struggle, because it is not free to act independently.
 The name of the government may be Azad (free) but it is not free by any stretch of imagination, and its role is to look after the interests of Pakistan, and in doing so its rulers are by and large given a free hand to accumulate wealth and enjoy themselves.
 They are allowed to do everything else as long as they DO NOT concentrate on the freedom struggle.
-Whatever lip service is being paid by politicians of Jammu and Kashmir, it is on individual basis, and it is largely to satisfy the masses, rather than to support the freedom movement.’
+Whatever lip service is being paid by politicians of Azad Kashmir, it is on individual basis, and it is largely to satisfy the masses, rather than to support the freedom movement.’